OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/ReadGeoLayersFromFGDB/ReadGeoLayersFromFGDB.md

 ### Example 2: Add a Prefix to the GeoLayer IDs ###

 ```
-ReadGeoLayersFromFGDB(SpatialDataFolder = "C:/Users/User/Example/ExampleFileGDB.gdb", GeoLayerID_Prefix = "StateData")
+ReadGeoLayersFromFGDB(SpatialDataFolder = "ExampleFolder/ExampleFileGDB.gdb", GeoLayerID_Prefix = "StateData")
 ```

-After running the command line, the following GeoLayer IDs will be registered within the GeoProcessor.
+After running the command, the following GeoLayer IDs are registered within the GeoProcessor.
 Each of the registered GeoLayer IDs include the `StateData` prefix.

 |Registered GeoLayer IDs|
 |------|